-Black Horse was a top-selling brand of Dawes Brewery, which was founded in the early 1800s by an English immigrant in Lachine, Quebec, now a suburb of Montreal.
-Not long before WW I, more than a dozen Montreal breweries, including Dawes, combined to form National Breweries Ltd., a typical combine of the era.
-It was formed to better compete against Molson Breweries, in particular.
-Molson was invited to join the group, but declined.
-(Molson had the last laugh, it bought out National’s successor in 1989).
+In 1909 all Montreal breweries but one, including Dawes, merged to form National Breweries Ltd., a typical combine of the era.
+It was formed to compete against Molson Brewery, in particular.
+Molson had been invited to join but declined.
+Molson had the last laugh though: it bought out National Brewery’s successor in 1989.

-National was bought by E.P.
-Taylor’s growing leviathan of breweries in 1952 but before that, for some 40 years it functioned for most of the time with a core of five breweries.
+In 1952 National Breweries was bought out by Ontario industrialist E.P.
+Taylor’s Canadian Breweries Ltd., but before that National Breweries functioned for 40 years with a core of five breweries.

-These five in the “family”, as it is often referred to in the employees’ magazine reproduced on the website, were:
+The five in the “family”, as often called in the employees’ house magazine, were:

-– The Dawes Draft Beer Brewery, which occupied the Ekers plant on St-Laurent Blvd., further north in the city (Ekers was one of the smaller concerns absorbed into the National group)
+– The Dawes Draft Beer Brewery, which occupied the former Ekers plant on St-Laurent Blvd. further north in the city.
+Ekers was one of the smaller concerns absorbed into the National group

-– The Frontenac Brewery in Montreal (notable for originally having francophone ownership, unlike the others)
+– Frontenac Brewery in Montreal, notable for having been francophone-owned, unlike the others

 – Boswell’s Brewery in Quebec City, founded on the site of a brewery established in the 1600s by Jean Talon, the Intendant of Quebec sent by the French king.

-In the late 40s, a sixth was added, the Champlain Brewery in Quebec City, well-known for its Champlain Porter.
-It was still being sold by National’s successor, Carling O’Keefe, in the 70s in Quebec (it was sweet and licorice-tasting).
-Champlain too I should add had been francophone-owned.
+In the late 1940s a sixth was added to the group, Champlain Brewery in Quebec City, well-known for its Champlain Porter.
+The porter was still being sold by National’s successor, Carling O’Keefe, in the 1970s in Quebec, it was sweet and licorice-tasting.
+Champlain Brewery too, I should add, had been francophone-owned.

-The brewing recipes are very detailed, in a format I have not seen before, but notable points include all-malt production for Kingsbeer and all-Bohemian (Czech) hops.
+The brewing recipes are very detailed, in a format I have not seen before.
+Notable points include all-malt production for Kingsbeer and use of all-Bohemian (Czech) hops.
 There is even a taste-note: the beer smelled and tasted “mildly hoppy”.
-I hope so, by my reckoning they were using about 3/4 lb hops per barrel of finished beer – that’s a lot by today’s standards even for your typical craft beer.
-The draught ale also was all-malt and used even more hops, not far under 1 lb per barrel.
+I hope so, by my reckoning it used 3/4 lb hops per barrel of finished beer – that’s a lot by today’s standards even for craft beer.
+The draught ale also was all-malt and used even more hops, just under 1 lb per barrel.

-At various periods, English, Californian and Canadian hops were also used.
-During the war, just North American.
-In a magazine issue post-1945, it was noted that hops up to three years age were stored and blended for production.
+At various periods, according to the magazines, English, Californian, and Canadian hops were used in the group’s beers.
+During the war it just North American though.
+Hops up to three years age were stored and blended with newer hops for production.

-Kingsbeer, which I had always thought had a British connotation, was originally called Konigsbeer and dates from before 1914: it probably was a Dortmund-style beer, due to the descriptor “export”.
+The Kingsbeer brand, which I always thought had a British connotation, was originally called Konigsbeer and dates from before 1914; it probably was a Dortmund-style due to the descriptor “export”.

-Mid-40s, the Dawes line was Dawes Black Horse Ale, which seems a derivative of an IPA; Dawes Export Ale, probably the newer (post-1900) lager-ale hybrid which was becoming popular; Kingsbeer Lager; and Dawes’ Porter.
+In the mid-40s the Dawes line was Dawes Black Horse Ale, which seems a derivative of IPA; Dawes Export Ale, probably a newer (post-1900) lager-ale hybrid; Kingsbeer Lager; and Dawes’ Porter.
 Filled bottles still exist of some of these and can be viewed in the virtual exhibition.

-One magazine issue though describes beer production at Boswell’s in Quebec City.
-Boswell’s became Dow’s plant in Quebec which made the fateful beer in the 60s that may have caused the death of heavy drinkers in the city; I wrote about this a few days ago.
+One magazine, though, describes beer production at Boswell’s in Quebec City.
+Boswell later became the Dow plant in Quebec that made the fateful beer in the 1960s that probably caused the death of heavy drinkers in the city; I wrote about this earlier here.

 The two beer recipes, running three or four pages each, are at the bottom of this link.